 - 4 cups vinegar (I used distilled white vinegar, but you can use apple cider vinegar)

 - 1/2 cup sea salt (or any non-iodized salt)

-Loosely pack three quart sized canning jars with beans, onions, and dill weed (I used several bunches of leaves for each jar).
+Loosely pack three quart-sized canning jars with beans, onions, and dill weed (I used several bunches of leaves for each jar).
 Set aside.
 Boil water and add salt.
 Stir until salt dissolves.
 Add vinegar, stir and pour into jars of beans.
 Make sure that veggies are covered with brine solution.
-Use plastic lids to close jars and store in the refrigerator.
+Use plastic lids to close jars and store them in the refrigerator.

 Notes: I added some sliced zucchini to my dilly beans.
 You can add any veggies that pickle well.
 You don’t have to refrigerate these if they are covered and the veggies are kept under the brine solution.
 It takes a few days for the flavors to mature and for the beans to assume the texture of crisp pickles.
 When they taste good, put them in the refrigerator and eat them up!
-You could can them if you’d like to keep them long term, but it will kill any good bacteria that are present in your brine cured pickles.
-I have some brine cured dill pickles in my refrigerator that I made almost a year ago and they are still good.
-However, I can’t say that this will be your experience if you choose to keep brine cured pickles in your refrigerator long term.
+You could can them if you’d like to keep them long term, but it will kill any good bacteria that are present.
+I have some brine-cured dill pickles in my refrigerator that I made almost a year ago and they are still good.
+However, I can’t say that this will be your experience if you choose to keep brine-cured pickles in your refrigerator long-term.